 to have their works performed.

-William Anderson has just finished his BA in Music at Christ Church, Oxford, and will be continuing studying there for a Masters in Musicology from September 2016, focusing on the sociology of choral performance.
+William Anderson is an Oxford-based musician and composer who has sung with the choir of Christ Church Cathedral for several years.
 Raised in an overly-musical household in Surrey, he learned singing, viola, and piano from an early age and is never to be found too far from any one of them.
 Several of his choral works have been performed at services in Christ Church Cathedral.
 He studies singing with Giles Underwood, and is a member of the acclaimed Christ Church Cathedral Choir, Schola Cantorum of Oxford, the Oxford Bach Soloists, and Sansara, as well as organising performances of bawdy Purcell drinking songs in bars with his own ensemble from time to time.

 Meghan Quinlan is a Canadian academic, choral conductor, and sometime composer currently based in Sweden.
 She recently completed her doctorate in medieval music at the University of Oxford, where she also taught courses in musicology, co-conducted the chamber choir Sansara, and directed the Choir of Wolfson College.
 Meghan co-founded the HCC Youth Ensemble, which she conducted along with the HCC until she finished her undergraduate degree at McMaster University.
 Meghan then went on to study conducting in Oslo, Norway with Kåre Hanken, a leading international choral conductor and teacher.
 During that time she sang with the famed Oslo Chamber Choir, which specializes in Norwegian folk music.
 Meghan has led choral workshops throughout Europe and her choral arrangements have been performed in numerous countries including Norway, Sweden, France, Korea, Canada and the USA.